Super-RPG-Retro/Super-RPG-Retro/README.md

 Every time you add another magic to a .json file or every time you add or change a builder variable, you need to delete files from the users_dir and for game_id_dir all directories with that id number so that the correct data can be created at users_dir.

-builder system files are files that can be edited.
+Builder system files are files that can be edited.
 Those files are copied then saved in binary format at splash scene.
 The system files are for the admin to create features while the binary files are for in game playing.
 Nobody can change a setting in the binary file so no cheating can be made. remove the system files from hard drive when the game in finished.

 ### Notes.
-this software is using godot 3.5. if game crashes, search for TODO and read everything.
+This software is using godot 3.5.
+If game crashes, search for TODO and read everything.

 A good practice to increase performance of your code: